KBot-discord/KBot/.github/CONTRIBUTING.md

 ## Using Docker

-For quickly spinning up a development environment, you can run the follow `docker-compose.yml` file to get all the required services up and running.
+For quickly spinning up a development environment, you can run the following `docker-compose.yml` file to get all the required services up and running.

 After copying the file into the project directory, you can run it with `docker-compose up -d`.

 ```yml
 # docker-compose.yml
 version: "3.8"